Motor torpedo boat: Vosper 73 ft (Type I and Type II)

-Between 1943 and 1945, the "Vosper 73ft" design appeared, the type II differed in that it carried a heavier gun armament at the expense of two torpedo tubes.
+Between 1943 and 1945, the "Vosper 73ft" design appeared; this was a flush-decked type with a slight sheer forward, dispensing entirely with the low forecastle and scalloping of the majority of '70-footer' types.
+The type II differed from the Type I in that it carried a heavier gun armament at the expense of two torpedo tubes.
+Boats produced to this design carried pennant numbers MTB 380-395 and MTB 523-537.
 The Type II did not enter service before the end of the war but was in use after the war.